nyergler/in-depth-pdb/slides.rst

 PDB is Better
 =============

-.. rst-class:: build white
+.. rst-class:: build white larger

-* PDB lets you explore the state of a running program.
+* Explore the state of a running program.
 Or a dead one.
-* PDB will run a program repeatedly as you debug it
+* Repeatedly run a program to debug it
-* It's extensible, so you can build the tools you need
+* Build the tools you need to extend it

 .. rst-class:: segue dark